github9175/JOS-operating-system/Lab3 note.md

 for the kernel to start executing.
 The kernel must be able to retrieve information about the event, e.g., system call arguments.
 It must all be done securely; the system must maintain isolation of user processes and the kernel.

+The basic plan is as follows.
+An interrupts stops the normal processor loop and starts executing a new sequence called an interrupt handler.
+Before starting the interrupt handler, the processor saves its registers, so that the operating system can restore them when it returns from the interrupt.
+A challenge in the transition to and from the interrupt handler is that the processor should switch from user mode to kernel mode, and back.